launchdarkly-labs/ansible-launchdarkly-collection/docs/source/modules/launchdarkly_project_copy.rst

 Synopsis
 --------
-- Copy LaunchDarkly Projects in or between accounts.
+- Copy source LaunchDarkly Project in or between accounts.
+This can be used to make a clone of an existing project.